kferrio/PingDrive/README.md

 0. This code is _**not**_ stable on Windows 10 if `net-ping` is gyp'ed with Visual Studio 2017 and imported into the official x64 binary for `node-8.12.0` from https://nodejs.org.
 I was able to get around this by building `node-8.12.0` from source, using the same Visual Studio 2017 build tools used by `gyp` to build `net-ping`.
 0. This is a long list, isn't it?
 0. One more time: This is an ugly hack.
 Pull requests graciously welcomed.
 Good luck and _caveat lector!_

+## Known Issues
+This code seems to trigger some errors in the uv library, around setting and stopping polls.
+The error is a little different on each platform (Raspbian, Windows 10, Debian under WSL, _etc._).
+This makes PingDrive pretty useless for its intended purpose.
+It's not clear whether this is caused by an error in this script or something deeper.
+Any help figuring that out would be appreciated.